Y0SHI0N/University-Student-Planner/README.md

 #### IntelliJ should now be correctly installed.

 ### how to setup Amazon Corretto on IntelliJ
-1. Download Amazon Corretto Version 21 .msi file from [Corretto.aws](https://corretto.aws/downloads/latest/amazon-corretto-21-x64-windows-jdk.msi)
+1. Select correct operating system and download Amazon Corretto Version 21 .msi file from [Corretto.aws](https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/what-is-corretto-21.html)
 2. When a new project is created in IntelliJ select Amazon Corretto version 21 as the JDK
 #### The project will utilise Amazon Corretto as its JDK because it is Free, has multiplatform support and has optimised memory management compared to other JDK's

-### how to create a JavaFX File on IntelliJ
+### how to setup a JavaFX project on IntelliJ
-1. when creating a new project navigate to the "Generators" section and select JavaFX
-2. select Maven as the build system
-3. select Amazon Corretto version 21 as the JDK
+1. download a SDK for JavaFX from [JavaFX](https://gluonhq.com/products/javafx/)
+2. while in IntelliJ navigate to modify run configuration
+3. select Modify options and navigate to add VM options
+4. Input the JavaFX SDK file directory
 #### JavaFX will be responsible for the GUI for the project
+### how to setup Scenebuilder
 ---
 # Collaboration